sawyer-greaves/lab-wiki-test/necessary_skills/Qt.md

     - [User Interface Compiler (uic)][uic]
     - [Resource Compiler (rcc)][rcc]
 - [Qt Creator][creator]
-    - You should understand what Kits are and how to configure a project properly.
+    - You should understand what [kits][kitsdef] are and how to create/edit them and you should understand how to configure a project properly.
+All of this is covered in the Qt Creator Manual.
 The more familiar you are with your IDE, the smoother the programming process becomes.
 - [Getting Started][getstarted]
 - [Supported Platforms][platforms]
 - [Important Core Concept Overviews][overviews]
     - [Core Internals][coreoverview]
         - The **most important** concepts to learn.
-It is vital that you understand the Object Model and the QObject class, the Meta-Object System, the Event System, the Signals and Slots System, Timers, and Container Classes.
+It is vital that you understand the Object Model, Object Tree, the QObject class, the Meta-Object System, the Event System, the Signals and Slots System, Timers, and Container Classes.
 It is also vital to become familiar with and read the Detailed Description for the [QCoreApplication][QCoreApp], [QApplication][QApp], and [QEvent][Qevent] classes.
 You will also want to learn the Threading topic as well.
 The Property System is much less important than the other topics.
     - [User Interfaces][uioverview]
         - Focus on Qt Widgets.
 Qt Widgets is for desktop UIs, Qt Quick is geared more toward touch screen UIs.
     - [Development Tools][devtools]